tencentyun/intlcloud-documents/yehe_doc/容器/容器镜像服务/操作指南/管理触发器_intl_en.md

 On the "Trigger" page, you can view the list of trigger rules for the current instance.
 To change the instance, select the desired instance name from the "Instance Name" drop-down list at the top of the page.
 2. Click **Create**.
 In the "Create a Trigger" window, configure the rule based on the following information.
 See the figure below.
 ![](https://main.qcloudimg.com/raw/70e694eb396edf97d548fd300307bb81.png)

  - **Name**: instance rule name.
 It supports lowercase letters, numbers, and three symbols (`-`, `.`, and `_`).
 It must start with a letter or number.
 In this document, `webhook-demo` is used as an example.
  - **Description**: rule description.
  - **Action**: currently, four trigger actions are supported: push image, delete image, upload Chart, and delete Chart.
 During the trigger execution, the initiated webhook request will contain information about the trigger action.
- - **Triggerring Rule**:
+ - **Triggering Rule**:
     - **Triggered Instance**: the instance to which the trigger belongs, which is the currently selected instance and cannot be changed.
     - **Namespace**: the namespace for which the trigger takes effect.
 If the list is empty, please first [create namespaces](https://intl.cloud.tencent.com/document/product/1051/35487) in the instance.
     - **Repository Name**: the name of the repository for which the trigger takes effect.
-[Regular matching](#RE) of image repositories and Helm Charts is supported.
+[Regular matching](https://intl.cloud.tencent.com/document/product/1051/35488) of image repositories and Helm Charts is supported.
     - **Tag**: the tag for which the trigger takes effect.
-It supports regular matching.
-If you want the trigger to take effect for all tags, you need not specify this parameter.
+It supports [regular matching](https://intl.cloud.tencent.com/document/product/1051/35488).
+If you want the trigger to take effect for all tags, you can leave this parameter empty.
  - **URL**: the target URL for request initiation after the trigger is triggered.
 The trigger will send a POST request to the URL, and the request body contains the trigger action, triggering rule, and other information.
  - **Header**: the Header information in Key:Value format to be carried in a POST request initiated by the trigger, for example, `Authentication: xxxxxxx`.
 3. Click **Confirm**.